RabbitSnore/CLIMR/README.md

 278-282.
 Study 1.

-In addition to close replications of these two studies, this project also entails two paradigmatic replications relevant to social and likelihood distance.
+In addition to close replications of these two studies, this project also includes two paradigmatic replications relevant to social and likelihood distance.

 ## Compendium Structure